neuroradiology/InsideReCaptcha/README.md

 We could:

 * Make statistics about when the checkbox-captcha suffices and when it doesn't.
-* Programmatically bypassing the captcha by interpreting bytecode.
+* Programmatically bypass the captcha by interpreting bytecode.
-* Programmatically bypassing the captcha by simply executing a rendering engine and automating movements of the mouse.
+* Programmatically bypass the captcha by simply executing a rendering engine and automating movements of the mouse.
 But it would be slighty less funny.

 Cheers and good reversing!